 “That trip was especially nice.
 Our parents spoke Finnish, so we were able to meet numerous cousins there.”

-The Hills and three other couples formed a dining club.
+Phil and Ann and three other couples formed a dining club.
 They called it “The Aristocrats”, meeting at alternate homes.
-When at the Hill’s, they both contributed to the menu.
+When at their home, they both contributed to the menu.
 He still enjoys cooking.

 In 1994, Phil retired.
 They came back to build the home they had spent years planning.
 They continued to travel, attend weddings and family gatherings for a growing number of nephews and nieces, and occasionally dance at Carl Pellonpaa’s Suomi Kutsu in Ishpeming’s Elks Club.

 A few years later, Phil thought little of their visit with friends back to St. Martin’s when Anna who was meticulous with her dress showed up for an outing wearing her socks inside-out.
 It seemed worth no more than a chuckle.
 Slowly, other incidences occurred.
 It wasn’t funny anymore.
 “By then, I knew.”